 Keep It Close to Home

 Generate likeability and preference through familiarity.
 Most advertising only has time to echo the story already in your head and heart.
 Out-of-the-box ideas risk being out of one’s emotional range.
-What’s intellectually complicated merely becomes emotionally obscure in
+What’s intellectually complicated merely becomes emotionally obscure in a 30-second spot.

 Focus On Faces